 - Navigate – navigates to a new page

 - Hover Over/Pop-up – displays a pop-up of another view such as a dashboard

-- Change Layer – shows or hides a layer.
+- Change Layer – shows or hides layers

-- Toggle Template Cell – expands or collapses a template grid cell.
+- Toggle Template Cell – expands or collapses a cell in a dashboard's template grid

-- Data Input – appends data to a Data Input transform in a data cube.
-This interaction is not availbale for data visualizations.
+- Data Input – appends data to a Data Input transform in a data cube (not available on data visualizations)

 2. Creating an interaction

 To quickly create an interaction for the element that's selected, choose Set Up Interactions in the toolbar and choose an option.
 This will automatically add an action to the default actions list or event and open its dialog for you to configure or confirm its settings.

 The following table shows the default action associations: